pleimer/sg-core-refactor/docs/developer/developing-plugins.md

 ## Transports

 Transport plugins listen on an external messaging protocal and deliver received messages to handlers that have been bound to it per the administrator's configuration.
-They receive a configuration block from the main configuration file.
+They receive a configuration block from the main configuration file and write to handlers by involing transport.WriteFn in Run().

 Transports should contain the minimal amount of code necessary to fulfill this functionality.

 Transport plugin objects must implement the the Transport interface:
 ```go